searchingforvindication/searchingforvindication.github.com/_posts/2014-05-13-Jack-Vissing-Testimony.md

 Mr. Vissing's personal accounts of his family's relationship with Brother Branham appear to be very special to him.
 While Mr. Vissing may be very sincere, his secondhand testimony regarding the Municipal Bridge vision does not agree with recorded history.
 Mr. Vissing is likely not aware of the multitude of research that has been conducted on this topic.
 As a result, we chose not to publish any response to the circulation of his original email.

-However, what's very troubling to us is Voice of God Recordings' propogation of this video.
+However, what's very troubling to us is Voice of God Recordings' propagation of this video.

-In [Catch The Vision, Volume 2](http://branham.org/content/ctv/CTV2012_02_UPDATE/CTV2012_02_UPDATE.pdf#zoom=100), Voice of God Recordings first addressed the constroversy surrounding the municipal bridge vision.
+In [Catch The Vision, Volume 2](http://branham.org/content/ctv/CTV2012_02_UPDATE/CTV2012_02_UPDATE.pdf#zoom=100), Voice of God Recordings first addressed the controversy surrounding the municipal bridge vision.
 In an article on page two of this publication, they argue that the only evidence they need to support the bridge vision is Brother Branham's own words:

 >Contrary to the skeptics’ way of thinking, a lack of evidence is not evidence.
 Instead of saying they have no evidence, they should say they have no faith.
 Hebrews 11:1 says, “Faith is the evidence of things not seen.”
 So for the people who are looking for concrete evidence, there you have it.